 Why it works: The swiftness with which JetBlue responded is impressive.
 While it’s a response to a tweet instead of to a review, the short reply effectively displays sympathy while also offering a solution (or at least a genuine attempt to make amends).

 Creating a Plan for Responding to Negative Reviews

 With templates and examples in hand, it’s time to put your own review response plan into action.
 Before solidifying your own response methodology, it’s important to keep three things in mind.

 Remember the valuable customer reviews data: 53.3% of customers who have written reviews expect a response in seven days or less.
 Set up review alerts so you are notified of new reviews as they come in to your listing.
 Also, you definitely don’t want to be manually logging in and out of business review sites — so utilizing a comprehensive review response tool may be useful when handling multiple pieces of feedback.

 Remember: the clock begins ticking once reviews are posted, and customers are waiting to hear back from you.

-Identify people in your organization who will be directly involved with responding to bad reviews.
+It’s important to identify people in your organization who will be directly involved with responding to bad reviews.
 This is actually complicated, because reviews live at the intersection of marketing, operations, social media, and customer service.
-There are a lot of stakeholders.
+There are plenty of stakeholders at this stage.

-Typically speaking, we see that branch or location managers, social media teams, marketing teams, and customer service staff are typically the people who are put in charge of review response.
+Typically speaking, we see that branch or location managers, social media teams, marketing teams, and customer service staff are typically the people who are put in charge of review responses.

 Your policy should cover things like what language and tone you should use, what the timeline is for getting back to customers, with whom the reviews will be shared in your organization, when do escalations become necessary, what the ideal response rate is, and other items that may affect how your company handles reviews.